pragmatrix/emergent/README.md

 - make a **graphics library** with a GPU backend and high quality perspective anti-aliasing available to the Rust ecosystem.
 A first attempt is to [interface with Google's Skia library](https://github.com/rust-skia/rust-skia).
 Later, if mature, [Pathfinder](https://github.com/servo/pathfinder) and [Skribo](https://github.com/linebender/skribo) may be used as a replacement.
 - create a decent abstraction library for **drawings** and **layout**.
 While there are modern attempts like [Piet](https://github.com/linebender/piet), [Stretch](https://github.com/vislyhq/stretch), and [Druid](https://github.com/xi-editor/druid).
 I feel that the focus of these projects don't fit: Piet is focused on a per platform implementations, which I would like to see unified, Stretch puts all layout under the 2D Flexbox doctrine, which seems rather un-flexible, and Druid combines UI widgets and hierarchy with layout, which makes the layout engine unusable for vector drawings.
-  My goals for a drawing library is a complete, fast, and compact serializable representation with a minum set of external functional dependencies, like text measurements and path combinators, for example.
+  My goals for a drawing library is a complete, fast, and compact serializable representation with a minimum set of external functional dependencies, like text measurements and path combinators, for example.
   And for the layout engine, it should be built from one-dimensional combinators and scale up to three or four dimensions while providing a simplified set of combinators to create 2D layouts.
 - create an **application component system** that looks like a combination of TEA and React.
 While React focuses on UI components, TEA focuses on having one single application state.
 I think by layering multiple TEAs, an optimal combination of both worlds is possible.
 Conceptually, this is probably the hardest part to realize.
 - create an **interpolation** layer, that enables **animations**.
 This should work similar to the DOM diffing algorithms that enable incremental updates, but also produce animations that are independent of layout hierarchies and placement.